joagre/ratatoskr/ideas/r.md

 }
 ```

-The name of the modules in the standard library must be specified when
+Note how the module names must be specified in the call to  the call
-in the call to `foreach` and `writeln`, i.e. nothing is automatically
+to `foreach` and `writeln`, i.e. nothing is by design automatically
-imported into the moduole namespace.
+imported into the module namespace.

-It is possible to import functions and enumerations into a module
+It is possible to import enumerations, interfaces, structs and
-namespace:
+functions into a module namespace:

 ```
 import std.stdio : writeln